spdk/spdk.github.io/community.md

 There is a community meeting each week at alternating time slots selected so that one week is a Euro-friendly time and the following week is an Asia-friendly time.
+For Asia-friendly time slots Community meetings, one Community meeting is held in English, and the following is held in Mandarin for PRC only.
 Please see the bottom of this [page](#holidays) for holidays when regularly scheduled community meetings will be cancelled.

 Please post proposed topics for community meetings on [Trello](https://trello.com/b/DvM7XayJ) prior to the meeting.
 If you don't have a Trello login, sign up and then ask in Slack